christyheaton/PostGIS_Tab_Convert/README.md

 ### Preconditions

 - Download individual country OSM data from [Gisgraphy] (http://download.gisgraphy.com/openstreetmap/pbf/).
-You will need to put the data into PostGIS databases by country containing the point, line, polygon, and road data.
+You will need to put the data into PostGIS databases by country containing the point, line, polygon, and road tables.

 - The script will need to be modified to point to your server, with its own username and password.